-Mercedes EQS review
+Mercedes EQS Review & Prices

 The EQS is Mercedes first attempt at a proper, high-end, luxury car with electric power and it’s brilliant.
-It’s pretty hefty on the road, though, and is very expensive.
+It’s pretty hefty on the road, though, and is very expensive

 Find out more about the Mercedes EQS

 We’ve seen plenty of sporty, expensive electric cars already — the likes of Tesla’s Model S, the Porsche Taycan, and the Audi e-tron GT to name a few — but the Mercedes-Benz EQS is the first properly luxurious electric car.
 It combines exceptional cabin quality and comfort with the utterly silent running you expect from an electric car.